RESEARCH

 OpenTouch: Bringing Full-Hand Touch to Real-World Interaction

 First in-the-wild egocentric full-hand tactile dataset.
-5.1 hours of synchronized video, 3D hand pose, and dense touch signals using an open-source tactile sensing glove.
-Establishes benchmarks for cross-sensory retrieval and proves how multimodal touch data grounds robotic perception.
+5.1 hours of synchronized video, 3D hand pose, and dense touch via an open-source sensing glove.

 MAPLE: Encoding Dexterous Robotic Manipulation Priors from Egocentric Videos

-Learns manipulation priors from large-scale egocentric video to predict object contact points and hand poses at the moment of contact.
-Significantly improves sample efficiency for downstream dexterous manipulation in simulation and real-world settings.
+Learns manipulation priors from egocentric video to predict contact points and hand poses at contact.
+Improves sample efficiency for dexterous manipulation in sim and real.